by John W. Ritenbaugh

-The Jews added thousands of regulations in a sincere effort to make their obedience to God as complete as they possibly could.
-Their traditions were different from ours, but the principle is the same.
-Their religious life did not depend on listening to God but upon clever arguments and interpretations of the experts, the rabbis.
+The Jews added thousands of regulations in a sincere effort to make their obedience to God as complete as they could.
+Their traditions differed from ours, but the principle is the same.
+Their religious life did not depend on listening to God, but upon clever arguments and interpretations of the experts, the rabbis.
 They substituted human ingenuity for God's law.
 Jesus called their ingenuity vain and hypocritical, and their additions resulted in nothing good in terms of the Kingdom of God.

 Fruits of Christmas

-We have to apply the same kind of judgment to modern Christianity and its use of Christmas.
+We have to apply the same judgment to modern Christianity and its use of Christmas.
 God nowhere speaks of making Christmas a part of Christianity, nor does He say to celebrate His Son's birth.
-He does tell us, though, not to add to His worship anything that is a tradition of the heathen.
+He tells us, though, not to add to His worship anything that is a tradition of the heathen.
 Such additions hinder rather than enhance our journey to God's Kingdom.

 Christmas is no better.
-When the so-called Christians added Christmas to Christianity, it had nothing to do with true Christianity at all.
+Many centuries ago, when the so-called Christians added Christmas to Christianity, it had nothing to do with true Christianity at all.
 It was a ploy to win converts from paganism.
 It was a deliberate grab for power.
 From the beginning Christmas, rather than promoting the true God and His way of life, has only led people away from the truth.

-Peter writes that we are redeemed from these very traditions (I Peter 1:18).
+Peter writes that God has redeemed us from these very traditions (I Peter 1:18).
 These traditions, inherited from our fathers, are a part of our culture.
-Part of Jesus' ministry was to repudiate every addition, every subtraction, every distortion that had attained any kind of specious, divine authority by making clear what is true.
+By making clear what is true, part of Jesus' ministry was to repudiate every addition, every subtraction, every distortion that had attained any kind of specious, divine authority.
 Christmas seems to have divine authority because "Christians" are doing it, but it is part of a world that is anti-God, anti-Christ.
 It is not a part of what God has shown is true.

 "And behold, I am coming quickly, and My reward is with Me, to give to every one according to his work.
 I am the Alpha and the Omega, the Beginning and the End, the First and the Last."
 Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.
 But outside are dogs and sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie.
 "I, Jesus, have sent My angel to testify to you these things in the churches.
 I am the Root and the Offspring of David, the Bright and Morning Star."
 And the Spirit and the bride say, "Come!"
 And let him who hears say, "Come!"
 And let him who thirsts come.
 And whoever desires, let him take the water of life freely.
 For I testify to everyone who hears the words of the prophecy of this book: If anyone adds to these things, God will add to him the plagues that are written in this book; and if anyone takes away from the words of the book of this prophecy, God shall take away his part from the Book of Life, from the holy city, and from the things which are written in this book.
 (Revelation 22:12-19)

-In calling Himself "the Alpha and the Omega," Christ indicates that He is the beginning, source or author of truth, and He is also the end or judge of it.
-He determines the truth, and He is the one to whom we must give account of our use of that truth.
+In calling Himself "the Alpha and the Omega," Christ relates that He is the Beginning, Source, or Author of truth, and He is also the End or Judge of it.
+He determines the truth, and He is the one to whom we must give an account of our use of that truth.
 So it behooves us to listen carefully to what He says.